 FPSB will take the first exam cohort data to determine the pass/fail score.
 This will take up to 8 weeks.
-After setting the score (estimated August 2020), the passing percentage will be set and future exam-takers will know their results within 15 days.
+After setting the score, the passing percentage will be set and future exam-takers will know their results within 15 days.